nileshchat/Pseudoranger_trials/README.md

 |----------------------------------------------------|------------------------------------------------------|
 |![Smoothing Rate = 0.3](http://img.pixady.com/2017/03/337461_3_460x334.png)|![Smoothing Rate = 0.1](http://img.pixady.com/2017/03/467563_4_460x336.png)|

-The code is still in development phase.
-More models are being tried.

 ## Credits
 I would like to thank @hornig for [orbit generation code](https://github.com/Nilesh4145/Pseudoranger_trials/blob/master/generate_orbit.py) which can be found in this repository -> [a03-LonePseudorangerOrbitPosition](https://github.com/aerospaceresearch/summerofcode2017/tree/master/gsoc2017/a03-LonePseudorangerOrbitPosition)